2012 San Diego elections: District 9

 District 9 consists of the communities of Alvarado Estates, City Heights, College Area, College View Estates, El Cerrito, Kensington, Mountain View, Mount Hope, Rolando, Southcrest, and Talmadge.
 Incumbent council member from district 7 Marti Emerald chose to run for reelection in the newly created district 9.
 She was elected with a majority of the vote in the June primary election.

 Aftermath

-The new city council was sworn in December 3, 2012.
+The new city council was sworn in on December 3, 2012.
 The week after the election, Council President Tony Young announced that he would resign from the City Council to become CEO of the San Diego-Imperial Counties chapter of the American Red Cross.
-His resignation on January 1, 2013 triggered a special election for the balance of his term, which ended in 2014.
+His resignation on January 1, 2013, triggered a special election for the balance of his term, which ended in 2014.
 At its first meeting the Council unanimously elected Todd Gloria to succeed him as Council President.
 On May 21, 2013 Myrtle Cole was elected to finish the remainder of Young's term.